ARMmbed/DAPLink/docs/PORT_TARGET_FAMILY.md

  * @brief   Target reset for the new target
  *
  * DAPLink Interface Firmware
- * Copyright (c) 2009-2016, ARM Limited, All Rights Reserved
+ * Copyright (c) 2009-2023, Arm Limited, All Rights Reserved
  * SPDX-License-Identifier: Apache-2.0
  *
  * Licensed under the Apache License, Version 2.0 (the "License"); you may